Wild – 20 years

 Their head is large and angular coming to a point at the nose.
-The body ends with a long, tapered tail.
+The body ends with a long, tapered tail which can be as much as twice the length of their body.

 Their colour is variable being grey, black and yellowish or reddish brown.
 This has darker mottling which form large blotches.
 The underside is white or yellow.
 In mature males it is often black.
 Their pattern is a useful adaptation allowing them to camouflage on tree branches.